DeadstockFox/to-do-React/README.md

 [x] Database tables should have "id", "description", "complete indicator" (more detail?)
-[x] Create GET route on server to pull test data from database (test in Postman) [x] Create GET route on component to display on DOM (figure out how you want sections displayed) [] Create html sections on DOM with inputs for task descriptions [] Create POST route for inputs to server
+[x] Create GET route on server to pull test data from database (test in Postman) [x] Create GET route on component to display on DOM (figure out how you want sections displayed) [x] Create html sections on DOM with inputs for task descriptions [x] Create POST route for inputs to server
-[] Add server-side POST request to upload to database, make sure posted items appear on DOM [] PUT request to update item to complete?
+[x] Add server-side POST request to upload to database, make sure posted items appear on DOM [] Server-side PUT request to update task to complete (false => true) [] Add button on client-side to initiate PUT request [] Change css styling of completed task

 [] DELETE request to pull item off database
 [] CSS Styling to make page fancy